laura-ehlers/habit-tracker/README.md

   - and return the longest run streak for a given habit.
 5 Table on main page with all habits (point 2)
 6 Database which saves currently existing habits

+### Last status
+- analytics functionality has to be done.
+- implemented separate weekly and daily table that can be used
+- basic functionality stands
+- streak functionality next
+- datetime relativedelta module could be used to track days https://dateutil.readthedocs.io/en/stable/relativedelta.html#examples
+- most functionality could be done with prompts
+- unit test have to be done last
+- for the break the habit functionality I need the streak (compare with last date if checked)